laminlabs/lamindb/docs/organize.md

 :::

-## Using artifacts as the central table of a database
+## Organize datasets with annotations in a database

 You can consider the {class}`~lamindb.Artifact` registry your central registry and all other registries as context that allow you to find & query artifacts based on different entities you care about.[^starsnowflake]